Written by: Carib Students’s creator and writer, Nia Golden

 Room & Building

 Get you an ensuite room, friend!
-That will come with your own bathroom, you will have to share the kitchen and living room space.
-But it will mean that your room will come a little more space than one with a shared bathroom.
+This will come with your own bathroom and it will help you create your own sanctuary especially since you will have to share the kitchen and living room space.
+But it will also mean that your room will come a little more space than one with a shared bathroom.

 If you believe that you will have a hard time sharing the kitchen space, I suggest getting a studio, but it will come at a steep price depending on where you are living.
 I won’t lie, living with other people can be quite hard because everyone has their own meaning of cleanliness, but this is not to say that it cannot work.
 My flatmates are good, and if I have an issue I address it with them and they make adjustments.
 If your flatmates are cool, living with other people helps with the lonliness in the beginning and adjusting.
 Being able to see a face in the morning helps whether you realize it or not.